QuentinMahieu/ETL-project/README.md

 We also want to collect crime informations more specifically for Australia

 As a bonus, we will collect drug seizure informations for every coutry.
-We would like to have an idea how big this crime is in every country.
+We would like to have an idea how import crimes are in every country.